-Results in the number of days and fractional days in time.
+Results in the number of hours and fractional hours in time.

-CTIME.HOURS (time) [Function] Results in the number of hours and fractional hours in time .
-CTIME.MINUTES (time) Results in the number of minutes and fractional minutes in time.
-[Function] CTIME.SECONDS (time) Results in the number of seconds and fractional seconds in time. does nothing; CTIME.SECONDS(x) is equivalent to x.)
-[Function] (CTIME.SECONDS
+CTIME.MINUTES (time) [Function] Results in the number of minutes and fractional minutes in time .
+CTIME.SECONDS (time) [Function] Results in the number of seconds and fractional seconds in time .
+(CTIME.SECONDS does nothing; CTIME.SECONDS(x) is equivalent to x .)